Wall Street ends slightly lower as investors eye inflation clues

 “It’s a combination that maybe the Fed is correct but also that the Fed for the first time showed they are beginning to talk about tapering (of bond purchases), which is also a comforting sign that there is still a heartbeat of inflation fighting in the Federal Reserve.”

-Energy (.SPNY), down 2.04%, was the weakest sector on the day with Exxon Mobil Corp (XOM.N) off 2.26% as the biggest weight on the S&P 500, after sources said BlackRock Inc (BLK.N) has backed several candidates of hedge fund Engine No. 1 to join the energy giant's board. read more
+Energy, down 2.04%, was the weakest sector on the day with Exxon Mobil Corp off 2.26% as the biggest weight on the S&P 500, after sources said BlackRock Inc has backed several candidates of hedge fund Engine No. 1 to join the energy giant’s board.

-Real estate (.SPLRCR), up 0.31% was a bright spot, benefiting from the pause in yields.
-Data on Tuesday showed sales of new U.S. single-family homes dropped in April as prices surged amid a tight supply of houses, while a separate report showed U.S. consumer confidence was little changed and near last month's number that was the highest reading since February 2020. read more
+Real estate, up 0.31% was a bright spot, benefiting from the pause in yields.
+Data on Tuesday showed sales of new U.S. single-family homes dropped in April as prices surged amid a tight supply of houses, while a separate report showed U.S. consumer confidence was little changed and near last month’s number that was the highest reading since February 2020.

 The S&P 500 sits about 1% from its May 7 all-time high as the focus turns to the U.S. Personal Consumption Expenditures report, the Fed’s preferred measure of inflation, to be released on Thursday.
 A much stronger than expected reading on consumer prices two weeks ago re-ignited inflation fears and stoked market volatility.

-Airline stocks, part of the "reopening" trade, rose after United Airlines (UAL.O) and Hawaiian Holdings (HA.O) issued upbeat air traffic and ticket sale estimates that sent their shares up 1.50% and 3.59%.
+Airline stocks, part of the “reopening” trade, rose after United Airlines and Hawaiian Holdings issued upbeat air traffic and ticket sale estimates that sent their shares up 1.50% and 3.59%.

-Boeing (BA.N) gained 1.39% after aircraft leasing business SMBC Aviation Capital agreed to buy 14 more 737 MAX jets. read more
+Boeing gained 1.39% after aircraft leasing business SMBC Aviation Capital agreed to buy 14 more 737 MAX jets.

-Lordstown Motors Corp (RIDE.O) slumped 7.45% after the electric vehicle startup said that 2021 production of its Endurance truck would be half of prior expectations and it needs additional capital to execute its plans. read more
+Lordstown Motors Corp slumped 7.45% after the electric vehicle startup said that 2021 production of its Endurance truck would be half of prior expectations and it needs additional capital to execute its plans.

 Declining issues outnumbered advancing ones on the NYSE by a 1.53-to-1 ratio; on Nasdaq, a 1.77-to-1 ratio favored decliners.